So what is the Green Deal and how can it help you become more energy efficient?

 What energy efficiency measures are available to me now?

 Lots!
-The costs of energy efficiency measures has tumbled in recent years, with products like solar panels and insulation becoming far more affordable and commonplace.
+The cost of energy efficiency measures has tumbled in recent years, with products such as solar panels and insulation becoming far more affordable and commonplace.

-Some energy efficiency measures are already subsidised by energy suppliers, while some customers on certain benefits may be entitled to theirs entirely for free.
-Take a look at our insulation, boilers and solar pages for more information.
+Some energy efficiency measures are already subsidised by energy suppliers, while some customers on certain benefits may be entitled to theirs entirely free.
+Take a look at our insulation, boiler and solar pages for more information.

 Yes.
-Energy-efficiency upgrades like insulation can save you up to £310 a year, while upgrading your to a more energy efficient boiler can save you up to £300 a year.
+Energy-efficiency upgrades such as insulation can save you up to £310 a year, while upgrading your boiler to a more energy efficient boiler can save you up to £310 a year.

 While cost is often the main reason not to take up these offers, the Green Deal will offer you an upfront loan to be repaid with energy savings.
-And once the Green Deal energy loan is repaid, you keep any future savings.
+Once the Green Deal energy loan is repaid, you keep any future savings.

 Can I still switch energy providers with the Green Deal?